jerryjappinen/nhost-demo-client/README.md

 - Sign in a new or existing user
 - Create, read, update and delete data with GraphQL
 - Display preview images using server-side image transformations
-- Use presigned URLs to link to files which are normally restricted

 # Frontend app